 Although the the full story of the film is yet to be revealed, we are guaranteed explosive drama and several stunning locations.

 So, this is what we know so far: the trailer sees the suave agent return to the Scottish Highlands following his trip in 2012’s Skyfall.
 The trailer’s chase scene is filmed in the Cairngorms National Park, where we can see two 4x4s in chase by the majestic loch, before one veers off the country track.
 And let’s not forget, Billie Eillish will be singing the highly-anticipated theme song of the same name.

-We look forward to seeing where else this sophisticated spy travells to when the film is released on the 3rd April.
+We look forward to seeing where else this sophisticated spy travells to when the film is released on the 8th of October.